-Response file field Definition CFG {fencing_config_cpagent} Enter '1' or '0' depending upon whether you want to configure the Coordination Point agent using the installer or not.
-Enter "0" if you do not want to configure the Coordination Point agent using the installer.
-Enter "1" if you want to use the installer to configure the Coordination Point agent.
+Response file field Definition CFG {fencing_cps_vips} The virtual IP addresses or the fully qualified host names of the CP server.
 Note: This variable does not apply to majority-based fencing.
-CFG {fencing_cpagentgrp} Name of the service group which will have the Coordination Point agent resource as part of it.
-Note: This field is obsolete if the fencing_config_cpagent field is given a value of '0'.
-This variable does not apply to majority-based fencing.
-CFG {fencing_cps} Virtual IP address or Virtual hostname of the CP servers.
+CFG {fencing_ncp} Total number of coordination points (CP servers only) being used.
 Note: This variable does not apply to majority-based fencing.
-CFG {fencing_cps_vips} The virtual IP addresses or the fully qualified host names of the CP server.
-Note: This variable does not apply to majority-based fencing.
-CFG {fencing_ncp} Total number of coordination points (CP servers only being used.
-Note: This variable does not apply to majority-based fencing.
 CFG {fencing_cps_ports} The port of the CP server that is denoted by cps.
 Note: This variable does not apply to majority-based fencing.
-CFG{fencing_auto_refresh_reg} Enable this variable if registration keys are missing or any of the CP servers.
+CFG{fencing_auto_refresh_reg} Enable this variable if registration keys are missing on any of the CP servers.